-Robotic Process Automation software helps organizations such as the insurance industry on their digital transformation journeys, using bots to automate the tasks like faster claims processing, policy cancellation, easy transition, and offering benefits that include better customer satisfaction improved efficiency, and cost savings.
+Robotic Process Automation software helps organizations such as the insurance industry on their digital transformation journeys, using software bots to automate the tasks like faster claims processing, policy cancellation, easy transition, and offering benefits that include better customer satisfaction improved efficiency, and cost savings.

 This article will discuss the benefits and use-cases of Robotic Process Automation in the insurance industry.